jsozaparra/jsozaparra.github.io/_news/announcement_2.md

 inline: true
 ---

-:busstop: Just (re)joined the Smart PT Lab at TU Delft, now as a Postdoc.
+Just (re)joined the <a href="http://smartptlab.tudelft.nl/our-group/jaime-soza-parra">Smart PT Lab at TU Delft, now as a Postdoc</a>.
 Will study car-independent lifestyle :blue_car: